skippyr/river-dreams/README.md

 ### ¦ OhMyZSH Procedures

-Using a terminal, follow these steps:
+If you plan to use riverdreams within the OhMyZSH framework, using a terminal, follow these steps:

 &emsp;**1.**&ensp;Clone this repository using git: